Skip to content

 2. Click Assign to save.

-You will need to tell the other person that they have access to the account information.
+You will need to tell someone when they have access to the account information.
 QRO Online will not notify them for you.

 Company and trust accounts